JdeRobot/RoboticsAcademy/docs/_pages/exercises/AutonomousCars/obstacle_avoidance.md

 * Robustness in situations of indecision (zero vector sum)

-## How to Execute?
+## Installation
+Install the [General Infrastructure](https://jderobot.github.io/RoboticsAcademy/installation/#generic-infrastructure) of the JdeRobot Robotics Academy

 To launch the infrastructure of this practice, first set up the gazebo sources, then launch the simulator with the appropriate scenario:

 ```bash
 source /opt/jderobot/share/jderobot/gazebo/gazebo-setup.sh